AkhilaKothakonda/RobotController/README.md

 TestScenarios.txt has the positive and negative scenarios to validate the functionality

-test/robot.test.js has the unit tests
+test/robot.test.js has the unit tests.
+Run tests with command npm test